icespide/thwip/README.md

 ## Scoping to a specific page or screen
 For the most part, pages should be using general component level styles in order to maintain consistency.
 In some very specific contexts, page level scoping can be useful to override certain generic styles.

-Take care not to over-use page level overrides, also be sure to limit your scoping to one single level of nesting.
+Take care not to overuse page level overrides, also be sure to limit your scoping to one single level of nesting.

 ```css
 .profiles {